Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-We further require that the labelled pathologies are identifiable from the \acrshort{flair} image alone.
-However, this may not be the case when the annotation process made use of another sequence.
-In particular, annotation of acute \acrshort{isl} regions using the \acrshort{dwi} sequence (in which \acrshort{isl} regions are more clearly visible) is problematic, since \acrshort{isl} develop differently over time in the two sequences.
-To address this issue, we automatically discarded several scans from ISLES and SOOP where the \acrshort{isl} was detected to be unclear in the \acrshort{flair} scan.
-Detection was performed prior to the z-score standardisation pre-processing step described above, as follows: 1) for each \acrshort{isl} mask, perform connected components analysis; 2) normalise each image to the range [0,1], saturating the 1st and 99th percentile; 3) use SynthSeg \cite{billot2023synthseg} to segment the brain anatomy and find the region (not considering sidedness) containing the most voxels from the \acrshort{isl} component, and calculate its mean intensity (excluding all \acrshort{isl} components); 4) calculate the mean intensity of the \acrshort{isl} component; 5) if the difference between the means is less than 0.05 for ISLES and 0.1 for SOOP, discard the whole scan; 6) if the fraction of voxels within the \acrshort{isl} component that are closer the the normal tissue mean than the \acrshort{isl} component mean is greater than 20\% for ISLES and 10\% for SOOP, discard the whole scan.
+A prerequisite for our experiments is that the target pathologies are visually discernible on the \acrshort{flair} sequence alone.
+This assumption is sometimes violated when ground truth annotations are derived from alternative imaging modalities.
+Specifically, relying on \acrshort{dwi} sequences for acute \acrshort{isl} delineation introduces a challenge, as the evolution of \acrshort{isl} manifests differently across \acrshort{dwi} and \acrshort{flair} acquisitions over time.
+To mitigate this, an automated filtering protocol was implemented to exclude volumes from the ISLES and SOOP datasets where the \acrshort{isl} was deemed imperceptible on the corresponding \acrshort{flair} scan.
+This filtering was executed prior to the aforementioned z-score standardisation using the following algorithmic steps: (1) connected component analysis was performed on each \acrshort{isl} mask; (2) image intensities were min-max normalised to the $[0, 1]$ range, with the 1st and 99th percentiles saturated; (3) SynthSeg \cite{billot2023synthseg} was utilised to generate anatomical brain segmentations, identify the bilateral anatomical region containing the majority of the \acrshort{isl} component voxels, and compute its mean intensity (explicitly excluding all \acrshort{isl} voxels); (4) the mean intensity of the \acrshort{isl} component itself was calculated; (5) scans were excluded if the difference between the regional background mean and the \acrshort{isl} mean was less than 0.05 for ISLES or 0.1 for SOOP, for any component; and (6) finally, scans were additionally excluded if the fraction of \acrshort{isl} voxels closer in intensity to the healthy tissue mean than to the \acrshort{isl} mean exceeded 20\% for ISLES or 10\% for SOOP, for any component.
+These dataset-specific thresholds were derived empirically, through visual evaluation.
+The filtering process discarded 48\% of ISLES scans and 71\% of SOOP scans.